osrf-migration/vrx-wiki/tutorials/rxi/custom_worlds.md

 ### Build a navigation course

-To exercise these new skils, build a simple navigation challenge course that we might use to practice for RobotX 2020.
+To exercise these new skills, build a simple navigation challenge course that we might use to practice for RobotX 2020.

 * Include two red buoys
 * Include two green buoys